Chemistry only

 friendly and sustainable.
 Hydrogen-oxygen fuel cells also produce water as the only waste product and so are

-much more environmentally friendly than fossil fuels, no carbon dioxide, sulfur dioxide
+much more environmentally friendly than fossil fuels; no carbon dioxide, sulfur dioxide

-or nitrogen oxides are produced, or batteries which contain some corrosive and toxic chemicals.
+or nitrogen oxides are produced and are more environmentally friendly than batteries which contain some corrosive and toxic chemicals.